 But when we visited not long ago, the sand castle had once again made an appearance!
 This time with the addition of some grasses.

 The giant sand castle is part of a miniature golf course that was built in the 70s near an enormous living sand dune called Jockeys Ridge.
 It wasn't long before the dunes began to migrate towards the golf course and eventually consumed it.
 The strong winds at the beach mean the sand dune is constantly changing, and because the winds blow more from the Northeast direction, it tends to move a few feet to the southwest each year, which is why the miniature golf course became buried and has stayed buried ever since.
+The sand castle is the only evidence that remains of the old golf course.
+I always wonder about the other things buried under there, and if maybe, one day, a wild storm will pass by that uncovers them.
+Even just a little bit.

 And just for fun, here are some pictures of me the second time I visited the sand castle!
 I think this was in 2000.
 The pointy turrets have since disappeared.